ZsnAhmed/K_MODE_CLUSTERING_BANK_MARKETING/README.md

 # K_MODE_CLUSTERING_BANK_MARKETING

-a Bank wanted to group the customers of the store into different clusters based on their purchasing habits.
+A Bank wanted to group the customers of the store into different clusters based on their purchasing habits.

 Steps Involved :